nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 But in Eastern approaches, it seems we need great masters to instruct us to understand the deep mechanism behind the scenes (luckily, I found great masters).
 Seems unseen, unaware mechanisms could affect strongly many seen mechanisms.
 Since untold philosophies are hidden from the publicity as well for many reasons.
 The Eastern approaches seem to accept heuristic approaches based on confidential experience leading to practical results rather than proving by theoretical equations.

-Eastern approaches ask us to be living deeply based on humanity's ethics, unselfishness, goodness, and wisdom based on causal effects.
+Eastern approaches ask us to live deeply based on humanity's ethics, unselfishness, goodness, and wisdom based on causal effects.
 It reminds us we are a part of wholeness, and thus need to respect nature, ecosystems, harmony living, sharing community, totality, unification, and peace.
 (Again.
 I would not describe further, since my limited experience and capability could not represent others).

 ### Eastern Science